parcel-bundler/website/src/plugin-system/namer.md

 You have to ensure that the bundle filepaths are unique.
 {% enderror %}

-Namers have complete freedom over the filepaths, but they should still follow these rules:
+Namers have complete freedom over the filepaths, but they should not include [the hash in the filename](#Including-a-hash) if `bundle.isEntry` is true.

-- Return `bundle.filePath` if it's set, to make sure that the output file set in `package.json#targets` is respected.
-- If `bundle.isEntry` is true, don't include [the hash in the filename](#Including-a-hash).

 ## Overriding names for specific bundles